PS2ClassicsVault/Steam-Deck-CPU-Governor/README.md

 2).
 Download your preset from the cpu folder within this repository

 3).
-Open a terminal window in the folder the install file is in, then run <sub>sudo bash install.sh</sub>
+Open a terminal window in the folder the install file is in, then run **sudo bash install.sh**

 4).
 Reboot system and enjoy!